bất ổn định“Nó bất ổn định anh ạ”, tôi nghe một người làm việc

 When I talked to many well-informed people about the latest incidents with air quality in Hanoi, most of people or at least people who I spoke to expressed a negative view about the AirVisual from not having the consent to gather data, not present data for the ambient air, not having the sensor placed in a properly or the accuracy of the sensor.
 All those points are valid.
 But if you look at this one more level down to the way we prove our point, what we are doing?
 We were saying something bad, and somehow use this argument to suggest we are know better.
 The elimination is not sound here.
 Of course, I prefer someone said their product are accurate because of the product itself, and how that product is useful to the buyer.
 Place yourself in a global discussion and see how confident your are for eventually the goal is, I supposed, you are right and correct about a conclusion, a particular view, an assessment.

 Think about having one source of information again when you are no way to cross-check the same type of information.
 You are the consumer of information and you have to right to use or not to use the product.
 If you want to product to be better, you are always welcome to give some constructive and practical suggestion.

 So what the hell with media literacy?
 Be a smart and conscientious customer.
 Everything has it limits.
 Outside the pre-defined boundary, the information can no longer be valid or be reliable.
 That is one reason why scientists don’t make a broad statement, and rather lengthy one when setting up the boundary for a particular information.

 To increase the certainty, be willing to accept more sources of information.
 It could be contradicted each others which should be interpreted as not a settled perspective.

-	Everyone is entitled to his or her opinion, and so do you, but keep your option on top of verified facts.
+Everyone is entitled to his or her opinion, and so do you, but keep your option on top of verifiable facts.
 No want to be wrong or defeated in a discussion, but if you do, you learn something for the next discussion so that you are not defeated like the last time.

 Don't just win in your home match, prepare to play well in the global setting.